blueswen/fastapi-observability/readme.md

 #### Traces and Logs

 Utilize [OpenTelemetry Python SDK](https://github.com/open-telemetry/opentelemetry-python) to send trace info with gRCP to Tempo.
-Each request span contains other child span when visualized in Tempo when using OpenTelemetry instrumentation.
-The reason is that instrumentation will catch each internal asgi interactions ([opentelemetry-python-contrib issue #831](https://github.com/open-telemetry/opentelemetry-python-contrib/issues/831#issuecomment-1005163018)).
+Each request span contains other child spans when using OpenTelemetry instrumentation.
+The reason is that instrumentation will catch each internal asgi interaction ([opentelemetry-python-contrib issue #831](https://github.com/open-telemetry/opentelemetry-python-contrib/issues/831#issuecomment-1005163018)).

 Utilize [OpenTelemetry Logging Instrumentation](https://opentelemetry-python-contrib.readthedocs.io/en/latest/instrumentation/logging/logging.html) override logger format which with trace id and span id.